How to Use find -exec in Linux (With Examples)

 Removing Empty Directories with find -exec

 Empty directories clutter file systems and complicate backups.
-The -type d -empty expression isolates directories containing no files or subdirectories, and rmdir removes them safely without touching non-empty folders.
+The -type d -empty expression isolates directories containing no files or subdirectories.
+For more directory removal options, see our rmdir command guide.

-To find and remove all empty directories in the /data directory:
+To find and remove all empty directories in the /data directory, use the -delete action which handles the bottom-up ordering automatically:

 Advanced Use Cases for the find -exec Option